XHYN-PH/exagear-302/README.md

       <b><a href="https://github.com/XHYN-PH/exagear-302/issues">GAME COMPATIBILITY LIST</a> • <a href="#-downloads">DOWNLOAD</a></b>
 </p>

-<h4 align="center">ExaGear is a virtualization solution that provides an x86 emulation environment on ARM-based devices.
-Just a Simple Modification of Caches Nothing Special either (●'◡'●)
+<h4 align="center">ExaGear is a virtualization solution that provides an x86 emulation environment on ARM-based devices (●'◡'●).
 </h4>

 <p align="center">